JohnMThompson/ollama-mint-applet/README.md

-# Local Mistral Chat
+# Linux Mint Local LLM Applet

-A small, dependency-free chat interface for an Ollama-hosted Mistral model.
+A small, dependency-free chat interface for an Ollama models.

 The project includes: